Can You Use Vinegar to Kill Mold?

 Wear Protective Gear

 Since many molds can cause allergic or toxic reactions, protective eye gear, an N-95 mask, and rubber gloves should be worn while cleaning moldy surfaces.
-It's a good idea to wear old clothing that can be tossed in the washer so that mold spores will not be transported to other areas of the home.
+It's a good idea to wear old clothing that can be tossed in the washer so that mold spores will not be transported to other home areas.

 The Spruce / Cristina Tudor